Jorbreezy/Fundamentals/README.md

 # Reddit Posts Search
-This is a function that allows you to search for posts related to the topic given e.g 'Gaming, Programming, etc'.
-The output of it is a JSON file which saves the data from your search.
+This is a function that allows you to search for reddit posts related to the topic given e.g 'Gaming, Programming, etc'.
+Returns an array of objects that contains the information you need.

 # Documentation

 ## Getting Started